Merrick Garland Supreme Court nomination: Expiration of the nomination

 Under long-standing Senate rules, nominations still pending when the Senate adjourns at the end of a session are returned to the president (unless the Senate, by unanimous consent, waives the rule).
 Garland's nomination expired on January 3, 2017, at the end of the 114th Congress, after languishing 293 days.
+Garland's nomination was the 15th nomination to the Supreme Court to lapse at the end of a session of Congress.

 Barack Obama was succeeded by Donald Trump on January 20, 2017.
 Shortly afterward, President Trump nominated Neil Gorsuch to fill the Scalia vacancy.
 Gorsuch was confirmed by the Senate on April 7, 2017.

 Two years later, in May 2019, Senator McConnell was asked what he would do if a Supreme Court justice were to die in 2020, an election year.
 He stated that the Senate would fill such a vacancy.
 McConnell repeated the statement in September 2020, following the death of associate justice Ruth Bader Ginsburg, citing a 2018 midterm elections mandate "to work with President Trump and support his agenda, particularly his outstanding appointments to the federal judiciary."

 On September 26, 2020, Trump announced that he would nominate Amy Coney Barrett as Ginsburg's successor.
 Though many Democrats and some commentators contended that Republicans violated the precedent they had established for Garland, her appointment to the court was confirmed by Senate on October 26, eight days before the 2020 presidential election.

-On January 21, 2021, Trump's newly inaugurated successor Joe Biden announced Garland's nomination to the post of US Attorney General, and after approval by the US Senate by a vote of 70-30, Garland was sworn into office on March 11.
+On January 21, 2021, Trump's newly inaugurated successor Joe Biden announced Garland's nomination to the post of US Attorney General, and after approval by the US Senate by a vote of 70–30, Garland was sworn into office on March 11.